Ash (2025 film): Plot

-An astronaut, Riya, abruptly wakes up aboard a scientific research station on a distant, barren planet, with no recollection of where she is, how she got there or what happened to her, apart from some nightmarish memory fragments.
-As she explores the station, she finds several corpses and then hears someone entering through the station's airlock.
-Ambushing the arrival, Riya discovers that it is a man naming himself Brion, who claims to know her and to have come here after receiving a distress call from her.

-In the course of Riya and Brion's investigation, supplemented by occasional flashbacks, it is revealed that Riya, Brion and the deceased crew—Adhi (the crew's command officer), Kevin (Riya's boyfriend), Clarke and Davis—were part of several exploratory expeditions from Earth to discover new habitable planets.
-With the other six expeditions lost, the latest discovery (the planet they're on, designated K.O.I.-442 and nicknamed "Ash" by Kevin) is Earth's last hope for success.
-While the others inhabited the planetside station, Brion stayed on a second station in orbit to maintain contact with Earth and monitor the crew's progress.
+Riya wakes up aboard a scientific research station on a distant, barren planet with no recollection of how she got there.
+While exploring the station, she suffers nightmarish flashbacks and finds several corpses.
+She encounters a man named Brion, who claims to be a companion responding to her distress call.
+An investigation reveals that Riya, Brion, and the deceased crew—command officer Adhi, Riya's boyfriend Kevin, Clarke, and Davis—were part of several expeditions to discover new habitable planets.
+The planet they are currently on, designated K.O.I-442 (nicknamed "Ash"), is Earth's last hope for success.
+While the crew inhabited the planetside station, Brion stayed on a second station in orbit to maintain contact with Earth and monitor the crew's progress.

-After unsuccessfully trying to find a trace of Clarke (the only crew member not found among the dead), Riya and Brion make preparations to leave the planet within twelve hours and reach the orbital facility, as the ground station's systems are compromised and life support is failing.
-Riya begins to experience more frequent flashbacks of her crew dying horrifically, including by her own hands.
+Riya and Brion fail to find Clarke, the only crew member whose corpse was not among the dead, and make preparations to leave the planet.
+Riya begins to experience more flashbacks of murdering the crew.
 During a meteor storm, the station's systems register a hull breach.
-While working to seal the breach, Riya finds signs of someone having been inside the maintenance shafts, and based on her flashbacks, she suspects that Clarke is still alive and was infected by something unknown which caused her to become psychotic, thus making her responsible for the crew's death and now the station's sabotage.
+While working to seal the breach, Riya finds signs of someone having been inside the maintenance shafts.
+She suspects that Clarke is still alive and was infected by something unknown, which caused her to become psychotic and made her responsible for the crew's death and the station's sabotage.

-With the station's oxygen supply even more depleted, Riya and Brion must leave on the very first line-up with the orbital station or else suffocate.
+Due to the station's oxygen supply rapidly depleting, Riya and Brion must leave on the first line-up with the orbital station.
 In a drone's memory bank, Riya finds recordings of an EVA investigation after Brion discovered strange emissions from multiple points on the planet, yielding the discovery of atmospheric converters of alien origin.
-When Davis dropped a rock into a converter's shaft to check its depth, he was killed when the devices suddenly activated and the dropped rock was propelled right into his face at high speed.
-She berates Brion for not telling her before, and she also remembers that she killed Kevin and Adhi, although she cannot remember the reason.
-Brion refuses to stay, insisting that the revelation of advanced alien life and functional terraforming comes before finding out what happened.
+Brion tells her that when Davis dropped a rock into the converter's shaft, the device suddenly activated, propelling the rock back up and killing him.
+Riya and Brion have an argument where he refuses to stay, insisting that the revelation of advanced alien life comes before finding out what happened.